gsdriver/blackjack-strategy/README.md

     offerInsurance:true,        // Is insurance offered
-    numberOfDecks:6,            // Number of decks in play maxSplitHands:4,            // Max number of hands you can have due to splits strategyComplexity:"simple" // easy (v1.2 or higher), simple, advanced, or exactComposition (see below) }
+    numberOfDecks:6,            // Number of decks in play maxSplitHands:4,            // Max number of hands you can have due to splits
+    count: {                    // Structure defining the count (v1.3 or higher)
+        system: null,           // The count system - only "HiLo" is supported
+        trueCount: null };      // The TrueCount (count / number of decks left) strategyComplexity:"simple" // easy (v1.2 or higher), simple, advanced,
+                                // or exactComposition (see below) }
 ```